-From a lighting design perspective, it's crucial to consider the environment of the workplace when selecting LED high bay or low bay lights.
+From a lighting design perspective, it's crucial to consider the environment of the workplace.
+Especially when selecting LED high bay or low bay lights.

 Lighting Design Perspective

-From a lighting design perspective, it is easy to assume that a plant is a large empty structure.
-This allows the specification of ceiling mounted or suspended lights.
-Spaced out to achieve target levels using explosion proof or hazardous location models.
-Most plants house complex and at times large equipment.
-Require operators to navigate tight spaces, walkways, platforms and so on.
-Performing complex duties to maintain uninterrupted production.
-Often, designs concepts and as-built realities end up far apart.
-At times not meeting required light levels or human centric best practices.
+From a lighting design perspective, it is easy to assume that a plant is a large, empty structure.
+This viewpoint allows the specification of ceiling-mounted or suspended lights.
+HazLoc and explosion proof models provide the correct spacing for target light levels.
+However, most facilities contain complex, extensive shelving and equipment.
+This requires operators to navigate tight spaces, walkways, platforms, etc. They must perform complex duties to maintain uninterrupted production.

 Light Output and Beam Profile

-Beyond the lumen output value, considerations must be given to the light beam profile.
-Matching the distribution type with application details and mounting location is key.
-Secondary optics with Type 5 for example deliver superior results for open spaces.
-Allowing a very low ratio between max and min light levels for even illumination.
-Type 3 on the other hand reduces backlight on walls to push light towards the usable space.
-While Type 1 is often used for aisle lighting, reducing consumption and light spill.
+Beyond the lumen output value, considerations must weigh light beam profiles.
+Matching the distribution type with application details and mounting location is vital.
+For example, secondary optics with Type 5 deliver superior results for open spaces.
+These optics allow very low ratios between max and min light levels for even illumination.
+Type 3 reduces backlight on walls to push light toward the usable space.
+Type 1 is often used for aisle lighting, reducing consumption, and light spills.

-Supplemental lighting located on internal perimeter walls, short poles and equipment is the proffered design approach for many facilities.
-This reduces the need for high bays.
+Supplemental lighting locations are internal perimeter walls, short poles, and equipment.
+These areas need a proffered design approach for many facilities.
+These locales reduce the need for high bays.
 Moving lights to a more accessible location, improving visual quality and future serviceability.

 Color Temperature and Color Rendering Index

 Traditional HID fixtures offer limited options for color temperature and high CRI selection.
-Using Metal Halide bulbs within facilities offers a "white" light, while HPS often flood the exterior with "orange" light.
-Improved lighting quality, visual comfort and color representation are all available with LEDs.
+Metal Halide bulbs within facilities provide "white" light, while HPS often flood the exterior with "orange" light.
+Improved lighting quality, visual comfort, and color representation are all available with LEDs.

-4,000 - 5,000K color LEDs offer great options for indoor application, while providing high CRI options of 90+.
-This creates an environment where operators conduct work while maintaining safety and accuracy.
+4,000 - 5,000K color LEDs offer great options for indoor applications while providing high CRI options of 90+.
+This ability enables operators to conduct work while maintaining safety and accuracy.
 Exterior lighting choices are available in 3,000 - 5,000K, depending on the sensitivity of the surrounding environment.
 For dark sky compliance and reduced impact on flora and fauna, select 3,000K or lower options.
-Nemalux's catalogue offers options for all the categories.
+Nemalux's catalog offers opportunities for all categories.

 Controls for High Bay and Low Bay Fixtures

-Motion and daylight sensors are a common way to increase energy efficiency.
+Motion and daylight sensors are common ways to increase energy efficiency.
 Explosion proof and hazardous location lighting strategies often use a zone-based approach.
-This allows grouping of several lights withing a single zone, controlled together.
-With this approach contractors mount controls in small enclosures.
-Supplying a control signal such as 0-10V to dim compatible power supplies.
+This blueprint allows the grouping of several lights within a single zone, controlled together.
+With this approach, contractors mount controls in small enclosures.
+They supply a control signal, such as 0-10V, to dim compatible power supplies.

 Most LED fixtures are instant-on capable.
 Providing added flexibility and many ON/OFF cycles per day.
 Older HID fixtures with long warm-ups are not an ideal option for controls.

 Close coordination is a must to ensure compliance with health and safety considerations.
 Since explosion proof and hazardous location rated areas have heightened safety needs.
-Which may overrule the desire to reduce power consumption.
+This aspect may overrule the desire to reduce power consumption.

 Ingress Protection Levels for High Bay and Low Bay LED Lights

 IP ratings show the level of protection against dust and moisture.
 Industrial facilities often experience a higher degree of contamination compared to commercial locations.
-The presence of contaminants and potential need for intense cleaning routines mandate a well-sealed luminaire for heavy industrial applications.
+The presence of contaminants and the need for intensive cleaning routines mandate a well-sealed luminaire for heavy industrial applications.

 Specialized gaskets and other housing elements offer high bay and low bay lights with protection levels reaching IP66/67.

-Dust and liquids accumulate inside of commercial grade lights in many processing facilities.
-This reduces light output, creates unattractive appearances, and results in expensive maintenance tasks.
+Dust and liquids accumulate inside commercial-grade lights in many processing facilities.
+This buildup reduces light output, creates unattractive appearances, and results in expensive maintenance tasks.

 Consider the IP ratings of LED fixtures when selecting high bay and low bay lights.
 Ensuring suitability for the explosion proof or hazardous location environment they will illuminate.